Generating frequency-bin qubits via spontaneous four-wave mixing in a photonic molecule: Introduction

 \section{Introduction}

 Heralded single-photon sources continue to gain attention as a basic ingredient of optical quantum technologies \cite{Eisaman:2011cc,Caspani:2017gq}.
 In particular, preparing single-photon states via spontaneous four-wave mixing (SFWM) in microring resonators is a promising approach to develop compact and effective on-chip devices that is compatible with existing CMOS technology.
 In the SFWM process, two pump laser photons inside a third-order nonlinear optical material can spontaneously convert into a pair of photons, so that one of them can be used to herald the presence of the other.
 In doing so, microring resonators have proved to be promising structures for enhancing optical fields and creating effective quantum light sources \cite{Caspani:2017gq}.
 In this respect, significant experimental progress has been achieved in demonstration of high efficiency of the nonlinear process \cite{Gaeta:2008bc,Azzini:2012io,Savanier:2016kb}, and narrow bandwidth \cite{Reimer:2014ev} and high purity \cite{Faruque:2018ec} of the emitted photons.
 In addition, near deterministic emission can potentially be achieved using multiplexing techniques \cite{Collins:2013eu,Christensen:2015dn,Mendoza:2016jz,Xiong:2016bv,Mosley:2016gr,Puigibert:2017fh,Joshi:2018dj}, which is expected to be quite efficient when using photon number resolving detectors \cite{Okamoto:2016ee}.
+This approach employs multiple heralded single-photon sources so that whenever one of them signals the successful heralding, the corresponding photon is routed to the output.
+In such a way, high total efficiency can be achieved without increasing the pump power for each source, thereby mainaining quality of the emitted single-photon state.